bobbae/gcp/challenges/README.md

 # Basic Rules for the Challenges

+* First, thank you for participating in the challenges!
+We have tried hard to make sure you will not spend more than a few hours to complete your answer.
+Please do not spend more time than a few hours!

+* We still allow for 5 working days of calendar time so that you can find a few hours in your schedule.

 * Your answer will be completely original and not based on someone else's work.

-* In general, you should not spend more than a few hours to complete your answer.

-* We still allow for 5 working days of calendar time so that you can find a few hours in your schedule.

 * Please submit your answer via gitlab or github within 5 days of learning about the challenge.